icopy-site/awesome/docs/awesome/awesome-python.md

 * [CLPython](https://github.com/metawilm/cl-python) - Implementation of the Python programming language written in Common Lisp.
 * [CPython](https://github.com/python/cpython) - **Default, most widely used implementation of the Python programming language written in C.**
 * [Cython](http://cython.org/) - Optimizing Static Compiler for Python.
 Uses type mixins to compile Python into C or C++ modules resulting in large performance gains
-* [Grumpy](https://github.com/google/grumpy) - More compiler than interpreter as more powerful CPython2.7 replacement (https://github.com/vinta/awesome-python/blob/master/alpha).
+* [Grumpy](https://github.com/google/grumpy) - More compiler than interpreter as more powerful CPython2.7 replacement (alpha).
 * [IronPython](https://github.com/IronLanguages/ironpython3) - Implementation of the Python programming language written in C# targeting the .NET Framework and Mono.
-* [Jython](https://hg.python.org/jython) - Implementation of Python programming language written in Java for the Java virtual machine (https://github.com/vinta/awesome-python/blob/master/JVM).
+* [Jython](https://hg.python.org/jython) - Implementation of Python programming language written in Java for the Java virtual machine (JVM).
 * [MicroPython](https://github.com/micropython/micropython) - MicroPython - a lean and efficient Python programming language implementation for microcontrollers and constrained systems
 * [Numba](http://numba.pydata.org/) - Python JIT compiler to LLVM aimed at scientific Python.
 * [PeachPy](https://github.com/Maratyszcza/PeachPy) - x86-64 assembler embedded in Python.
 Can be used as inline assembler for Python or as a stand-alone assembler for Windows, Linux, OS X, Native Client and Go.